 Meet Me Tonight is the Milan version of the European Researcher’s Night, a Europe-wide public event dedicated to popular science and fun learning.
 Since 2005, it takes place each year on the last Friday in September.
 Around 30 countries and over 300 cities are involved.

-In Milan, Meet me tonight event lasts two days and takes place in two locations: Giardini Indro Montanelli and Museo della Scienza e Tecnologia Leonardo da Vinci.
+Meet me tonight event lasts two days and takes place at Giardini Indro Montanelli park, in Milano.
 Over 50.000 visitors participated in interactive workshops and organized activities in 2017, with 500 researchers involved, 44 stands, 4.000 mq of labs and 18 talks.

 In the last edition, Ospedale San Raffaele in collaboration with Università Vita-Salute San Raffaele organized a hands-on activity on the use of fluorescence in biomedical research.